 The bay consists of a dense cluster of limestone monolithic islands, each topped with thick jungle vegetation, which rise spectacularly from the ocean.
 Several of the islands are hollow, with enormous caves.
 Hang Đầu Gỗ, the Wooden Stakes Cave, is the largest grotto in the Ha Long area.
 Its three large chambers contain large numerous stalactites and stalagmites.
 Two large islands, Tu on Châu and Cat Ba, have permanent inhabitants, but most of the inhabitants in the bay reside in four floating villages.
 This population of roughly 1,600 people (a tiny fraction of Vietnam’s total population of nearly 88 million) lives on floating houses and sustains itself through fishing and marine aquaculture.

-Ha Long Bay: One of the Most Spectacular Sights on Earth
+The Most Spectacular Sights on Earth

 Ha Long Bay was first listed as a UNESCO World Heritage Site in 1994, and with the opening up of Vietnam during that decade, tourism became important to the livelihood of the locals here.
 However, with an increased number of tourists now visiting Hạ Long, the bay has suffered.
 The natural mangroves and seagrass beds have had to be cleared, and jetties and wharves have been built for tourist boats.
 Fuel and oil, along with tourist litter, have created pollution problems, which have had a negative impact on both the aquatic and terrestrial ecosystem of the islands.